 There are many ways to reward your dog for a job well done.
 Throwing a tennis ball might be great at the end of a long “stay,” or a romp in the backyard after practicing “wait” by the door.
 But food treats are often the most convenient and effective way to influence your dog’s behavior.
 Here are some tips for choosing the right dog treat for the right situation.

-When you’re teaching your dog new behaviors, it’s important to keep him motivated and interested.
+When you’re teaching your dog new behaviors, it’s important to keep them motivated and interested.
 One of the easiest ways to do that is with a high rate of reinforcement (how often you give rewards).
-In order to give your dog lots of treats in a short period of time, you need to choose ones he can eat quickly.
+In order to give your dog lots of treats in a short period of time, you need to choose ones they can eat quickly.

-If your dog gobbles his treat immediately, you can move to the next repetition right away.
-He stays interested and gets lots of practice in a short amount of time.
+If your dog gobbles up their treat immediately, you can move to the next repetition right away.
+They will stay interested and get lots of practice in a short amount of time.
 But if your dog spends several seconds eating each treat, that means more time waiting between repetitions.
-You will either have to increase the length of your training session and risk having your dog lose focus or practice fewer repetitions per session.
+You will either have to increase the length of your training session and risk having your dog lose focus, or practice fewer repetitions per session.

 Small dog treats are key to keeping a training session moving along.
 Even for large dogs, a pea-sized treat is plenty.
 For small dogs, you can use even tinier pieces.
 Some commercial treats are far too large.
-Look for tiny treats or cut larger ones into small bits before your training session begins.
-You might feel like you’re cheating your dog, but as long as he’s getting something he loves, he won’t care if it’s just a tidbit or the whole wiener.
+Look for tiny treats, or cut larger ones into small bits before your training session begins.
+You might feel like you’re cheating your dog, but as long as they’re getting something they love, they won’t care if it’s just a tidbit or the whole wiener.

 Soft treats are also smellier.
 Every dog has a hierarchy of rewards, and most of them would put smelly items like cheese or bacon up at the top.
 You might be able to get away with using kibble as a reward in your quiet living room, but in a more distracting location, you should pull out the stinky treats your dog adores.

-Just as your dog likes certain treats more than others, he might also like a variety.
+Just as your dog likes certain treats more than others, they might also like a variety of treats.
 Dogs can become bored with the same old treat.
 If you notice your dog’s enthusiasm is fading, change to a different reward of equal or greater value.
-You can even use several different treats during a session, so your dog never knows what type of delicious morsel is coming next.
+You can even use several different treats during a session, so your dog never knows what type of delicious morsel will be coming next.